Shoeaways/GAME-Version-0.1/README.md

 Big Thanks to Andrew R King for providing a cross-platform build environment for SFML and VSCode

-> Disclaimer: This game is merely a fun project and isn't meant to takt anyone's ideas as our own
+> Disclaimer: This game is merely a fun project and isn't meant to take anyone's ideas as our own
 ---

 ## Prerequisites